JohnHajjar/web3-2021-John-Hajjar/readme.txt

 0 --> Make forgot password for login // waiting for DR. answer

-1 --> ADD THE FOOTER A-HREFS + DB + TO ADMIN PANEL// ON HOLD
+1 --> ADD THE FOOTER A-HREFS + DB + TO ADMIN PANEL// ON IT
+        //Finished : 20%

 2 --> ADMIN PANEL + GOOGLE CHARTS //NEXT IMPORTANT !!
-        //finished product management
+            //Finished product management
-        // left to do
+        // Finished : 50%

 3 --> TO CONTINUE CART :